blackowltr/Testnetler-ve-Rehberler/Nexus/proof.md

 # Guide to Easily Create Nexus zkVM Proof

-### Nexus Proof with one command!
+### 1. Nexus Proof with one command!
 ```
 curl -sSL https://raw.githubusercontent.com/blackowltr/Testnetler-ve-Rehberler/main/Nexus/proof.sh | bash
 ```
+#### Congratulations on successfully creating a Proof!

+> You can get information about the script by reading the following articles.

-## Easy Installation and Execution Guide for Nexus zkVM Proof Using Bash Script
+## 2. Easy Installation and Execution Guide for Nexus zkVM Proof Using Bash Script

 This guide will help you set up and run the Nexus zkVM project using the provided Bash script.
 The script installs necessary tools, creates a new Nexus project, and runs a sample program.